Overbryd/SkypeImageInline/README.md

 # SkypeImageInline

 Inlines links to images in skype conversations.
+Note however that newer [Skype versions since 6.4](http://blogs.skype.com/2013/05/15/skype-6-4-for-mac-with-easier-to-use-instant-messaging/) do not support Custom Chat Styles any more.
+Therefore this plugin will only work for Skype versions <= 6.3.

 ## Simple install